djzenma/A-Star-Integrated-Circuit-Routing/README.md

+# Mazen Amr
 # A-Star-Routing

 ## A Star Algorithm for Routing cells' pins using Metal 1, Metal 2, and Metal 3 wires.

-AStar class contains the actual functions needed for the A* algorithm to work.
-It uses the Node class.
+com.AStar class contains the actual functions needed for the A* algorithm to work.
+It uses the com.Node class.

-Maze class is an interface between the main and the AStar class.
-I have done it to abstract details from the AStar class.
+com.Maze class is an interface between the main and the com.AStar class.
+I have done it to abstract details from the com.AStar class.

-Working on the GUI.
+## To use it:
+Run the code from the GUI/Main.class using your favorite IDE or command interpreter.
+The result will be displayed on a beautiful simple GUI once you don't want to enter new cells.